-- What was your main job in your job as ...?
+- What were your main tasks in your work as ...?
 Whether a previous full-time position, project or volunteer position, the other person wants to get an idea of the candidate's suitability for the job advertised on the basis of previous experience.
 But beware!
 Although the focus is on a precise description of the area of responsibility, it is essential that the applicant specifically highlight activities that are relevant to the vacancy.

 - How do you imagine your professional development?
 Where do you look in 5 years?
-Of course, the HR manager and potential supervisor would like to know how goal-oriented the applicant is and whether he knows where he wants to go.
-Behind the answer lies a statement about the ambitions and demands on one's own career.
+Of course, the HR manager and potential supervisors want to know how goal-oriented the applicant is and whether he knows where he is going.
+The answer hides a statement about the ambitions and demands on your own career.
 But that's not all.
-Also in this application question is about the comparison with the job to be filled.
-Therefore, applicants should not answer them "just like that", but should be aware of which of the personal medium-term goals fit the advertised job.
-If there is a discrepancy here, an applicant quickly gets the impression that the job is only an interim solution or a compromise.
-For example, if there is a job in the payroll department of the company and the candidate indicates that they want to work abroad in the medium term, then the question arises, how does this fit together?
-Applicants should be careful to formulate concrete goals as much as possible while signaling a degree of flexibility when it comes to new tasks.
+This application question is also about the comparison with the position to be filled.
+For this reason, applicants should not answer them “just like that”, but should instead consider which of the personal medium-term goals suit the advertised position.
+If there is a discrepancy here, an applicant quickly gets the impression that the position is only an interim solution or a compromise.
+An example: If there is a task in the company's payroll accounting and the applicant indicates that he wants to work abroad in the medium term, then the question arises, how does that fit together?
+Applicants should make sure to set goals that are as specific as possible, but at the same time signal a certain flexibility when it comes to new tasks.

 - How do you react to criticism?
 Of course, every HR manager would like to hear that the candidate is critical.
 But he should not let him be subdued.
 A possible answer to this question would be that criticism can be very instructive for further professional development, provided it is constructive and respected.
 If one feels himself not to be particularly critical, one does not exaggerate with this statement and admits to itself the space to work on its criticism.